timiskhakov/timiskhakov.github.io/posts/сomputing-the-convex-hull-on-gpu.md

 # Computing the Convex Hull on GPU

 We have talked about hardware acceleration in [one of the previous posts](https://timiskhakov.github.io/posts/haystacks-needles-and-hardware-intrinsics) where we briefly touched upon the topic of CPU-specific instructions and, in particular, SIMD usage.
+However, the CPU is not the only piece of hardware programmers can use for computations.
 Modern desktop computers and some servers are often equipped with graphics cards.
-Their primary purpose is to render graphics, which, as a side-effect, has enabled them to be excellent for the computation of complex and high-volume matrix mathematics
+Their primary purpose was to render graphics, which, as a side-effect, made them excellent for the computation of complex and high-volume matrix mathematics.

 General-purpose computing on GPUs began to appear in the early 2000s.
 Back then it was difficult to translate programming concepts into graphics terms.
 However, later on, graphics card manufacturers introduced special interfaces for general-purpose programming, like OpenCL and CUDA.

 On the GPU, programmers can execute code on multiple device cores in parallel.
 Modern graphics cards are designed to run thousands of threads.
-They also offer higher memory bandwidth and instruction throughput than the CPU.
-A common GPU programming pattern is to prepare data on the CPU side, copy it to graphics card's memory, process data there, and copy results back for future use.
-Of course, there is an overhead due to additional complexity and copying data back and forth, but parallelization can make up for it on a large input.
+They also offer higher memory bandwidth and instruction throughput than CPUs.
+A common GPU programming pattern is to prepare data on the CPU side, copy it to the graphics card's memory, process data there, and copy results back for future use.
+Of course, there is an overhead due to additional complexity and copying data back and forth, but parallelization can make up for it on large input.

 GPU programming is different from what we are used to on the x86 platform.
 It implies programming in the SIMT paradigm, meaning we run a single instruction on multiple threads, which is akin to SIMD, where we store multiple data in CPU registers and then process it with a single instruction.
-When relying on CPU acceleration we often need to refactor only some parts of our code using more or less same x86 instructions.
+When relying on CPU acceleration we often need to refactor only some parts of our code using more or less the same x86 instructions.
 In GPU programming, on the other hand, the platform is different, and so are the instructions.
 That often implies significant changes to the code we want to accelerate.

 GPU programming has its drawbacks.
 Aside from code changes mentioned above, one of the main problems is, perhaps, portability.
 Even within a single graphics card manufacturer the same code that runs perfectly on one device might crash on the other due to less memory or a different API version.